pandas-dev/pandas/doc/source/io.rst

 ++++++++++++++++++++++++++++++++++++++

 If the ``comment`` parameter is specified, then completely commented lines will be ignored.
 By default, completely blank lines will be ignored as well.
-Both of these are API changes introduced in version 0.15.

 .. ipython:: python